chutommy/currencies/README.md

 # Currencies

-The Currencies is a microservice, which using <a href="https://markets.businessinsider.com/currencies" target="_blank">gRPC technology</a>.
+The Currencies is a microservice, which is using <a href="https://markets.businessinsider.com/currencies" target="_blank">gRPC technology</a>.
-It supports both unary and bidirectional calls, which allows data updates every 6 seconds.
+It supports both unary and bidirectional streaming calls, which allows data update every 6 seconds.
 It also provides the latest exchange rates of all currencies from every country.
-When an error occurs, it can handle it in a non-faal way with the error messages.
+When an error occurs, it handles it in a non-fatal way with the error message.

 The whole service is containerized using a Docker engine and everything can be easily run and deployed with the pre-prepared `make` commands in the Makefile.